wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Share Activation Data

-This chapter explains how to share the `PowerAuthSDK` activation state between multiple applications from the same vendor.
+This chapter explains how to share the `PowerAuthSDK` activation state between multiple applications from the same vendor, or between application and its extensions.
 Before you start, you should read [Prepare Data Sharing](PowerAuth-SDK-for-iOS-Extensions.md#prepare-data-sharing) chapter from PowerAuth SDK for iOS Extensions to configure *Keychain Sharing* and *App Groups* in your Xcode project.

 <!-- begin box warning -->
 This feature is not supported on the macOS Catalyst platform.